Sepulcro en Tarquinia - an introduction to the poem

 into the sea

-The poem concludes on an island in the Venetian lagoon where there is a sense of all that is civilised and cultured disappearing, In the same way, the the bereaved feels loneliness after the death of their beloved:
+The poem concludes on an island in the Venetian lagoon where there is a sense of all that is civilised and cultured disappearing, In the same way, the bereaved feels loneliness after the death of the beloved:

 jamás llegará nadie a este lugar,